igor-baiborodine/event-driven-architecture-in-golang-workshop/README.md

 This workshop covers material from the ["Event-Driven Architecture in Golang: Building complex systems with asynchronicity and eventual consistency"](https://www.amazon.ca/dp/1803238011/) book.
 It contains the same source code as in the original [repository](https://github.com/PacktPublishing/Event-Driven-Architecture-in-Golang) but is updated and executed against the latest versions of dependent Go packages.
+Also, some C4 diagrams were added.

 **Table of Contents**